-In fiscal year 2016 (the most recent measurement period), the Commonwealth's proportionate share of the MTRS' collective net pension liability and pension expense that is associated with the City was \$59,123,247 and \$6,030,959 respectively, based on a proportionate share of 0.264440%.
-As required by GASB 68, the City has recognized its portion of the collective pension expense as both revenue and expenditure in the general fund.
+In fiscal year 2017 (the most recent measurement period), the Commonwealth's proportionate share of the MTRS' collective net pension liability and pension expense that is associated with the City was \$63,374,763 and \$6,614,608 respectively, based on a proportionate share of 0.276922%.
+As required by GASB 68, the City has recognized its portion of the Commonwealth's contribution as both a revenue and expenditure in the general fund, and its portion of the collective pension expense as both revenue and expenditure in the governmental activities.

-19. Other Post-Employment Benefits - OPEB (GASB 45)
+19. Other Post-Employment Benefits (GASB 75)